 Anyone who owns a business knows the importance of word-of-mouth advertising.
 Gaining customers via personal referrals is great, but it’s usually not enough to make your business grow as fast as you’d like.
 You need a way to broaden your reach.
 That’s where copywriting comes in.

 Good copywriting can promote a person, business, opinion or idea.
 Think of copywriting as doing the sales job you would do if you were meeting prospects in person.
 It communicates the important points and also tells them what to do next.
-Whether it’s a brochure, ad, website or direct mailer, you need to engage readers and persuade them to take action.
+Whether it’s a web page, brochure, ad or direct mailer, you need to engage readers and persuade them to take action.

 Quality Copywriting Attracts New Customers